vptheron/chef-idea/README.md

 Include `recipe[idea::default]` in your run_list and override the defaults you want changed.

-Note: the recipe will not do anything if `node['idea']['setup_dir']` already contains the chosen version of IntelliJ IDEA.
+Note: the recipe will not do anything if IntelliJ IDEA has already been installed and the cookbook has not changed.

 Contributing
 ------------